virginiaz/SQL-Interviews---Answers-/README.md

 Database files:
 <li> books_authors.db - This is for question #2 (Amazon SQL interview question), this database contains two tables: books and authors.

+<li>customers_orders.db - This is for question #3 (Amazon SQL interview question), this database contains two tables: customers and orders.